 September 23 marked the launch date of modifications to the HIPAA enforcement, privacy, security and breach notification rules under the HITECH Act and Genetic Information Nondiscrimination Act (GINA).
-The document,
+The document, published January 25, outlines alterations made to HIPAA, designed to strengthen the privacy and security of patients' health records.

 Tips for complying with HIPAA regulations